-This public move by Black, Finlayson, and Haslett moved the needle and reflected a conversation already happening among the Whitney Biennial artists before the “The Tear Gas Biennial” was coined or for that matter, before the exhibition itself had even opened.
+This public move by Black, Finlayson, and Haslett reflected a conversation that had already been happening among the Whitney Biennial artists before the writers coined the term “The Tear Gas Biennial”—and, for that matter, before the exhibition itself had even opened.
 As several of the Biennial artists started to demand the withdrawal of their works from the show following the publication of the letter, Kanders stepped down, and the State of New York itself made a public statement demanding that museum boards diversify or risk losing their funding.

 Nevertheless, an argument could be made that Biennial artists this year have had their radicality, their political correctness, the meaningfulness of their works, and their personal intentions as a group held to a higher standard than any other American Biennial in recent memory.

 In this Biennial, not only are the artists responsible for explaining the meaningfulness of their work to a white-centered art media landscape, but they are also responsible for rectifying the make-up of the museum’s board.
 It’s hard for me to make artists who have long been left out of the conversation accountable for the institutionalization of criminals on museum boards.
 How can you be left out of the conversation and accountable for it at the same time?
-How can this be both the most impactful and least meaningful Biennial?
+How can this be both the most impactful and the least meaningful Biennial?